 - The Director of Academic Support Services

 Study Abroad Policies

-Students must be accepted into the Study Abroad Program by both Sierra Nevada College and USAC.
+Students must be accepted into the Study Abroad Program by both Sierra Nevada University and USAC.
 It is the student’s responsibility to fill out the appropriate forms and gather all necessary signatures.

-For appropriate study abroad programs, students must fill out Transfer Credit Approval forms which are approved by the Registrar before leaving SNC, to ensure credits taken abroad will transfer back to SNC.
+For appropriate study abroad programs, students must fill out Transfer Credit Approval forms which are approved by the Registrar before leaving SNU, to ensure credits taken abroad will transfer back to SNU.
 The Transfer Credit Prior Approval form is available on the FORMS page.

 Students must meet with Financial Aid in advance to discuss the impact of study abroad on their loan and scholarship packages, and to complete a consortium agreement with the sponsoring institution.

-SNC student health insurance is not valid for students who are not enrolled in SNC courses.
+SNU student health insurance is not valid for students who are not enrolled in SNU courses.